djmitche/console-taskgraph/README.md

 `LogRenderer`, respectively.

-You can add a custom renderer, if you so choose, by passing a renderer to the second argument of the constructor:
+You can add a custom renderer, if you so choose, by passing a renderer to the options argument of the constructor:

 ```javascript
 new TaskGraph(tasks, {renderer: new ConsoleRenderer()});